Robopoly/Quadcopter/README.md

 # Quadcopter shield

+## TODO
+There might be a problem at this moment with the axis on the PCB.
+I'm not sure about it.

 ## Introduction
 This shield has firstly been designed by Robopoly for Aeropoly.
 It is now available at Robopoly.
 It is cmade for the [PRismino][prismino], and thus compatible with a Leonardo and most Arduino boards.